danssmnt/GTAPSP-OHKO/README.md

 # GTAPSP-OHKO
-OHKO mod for GTA: LCS and GTA:VCS on PSP!
+OHKO (One Hit Takedown) mod for LCS/VCS on PSP!